Coded UI Tutorial

 Run your first test

-The test below is a simple program that visually validates the Hello World web-page at https://applitools.com/helloworld.
+The test below is a simple C# program that visually validates the default notepad program, before and after it types some text into it.
 It consists of two visual checkpoints, each validating the entire application window.
 The first time you run this test a new baseline will be created, and subsequent test runs will be compared to this baseline.
-If any screenshot mismatch its baseline image in a perceptible way, $eyes.close()
+If any screenshot mismatch its baseline image in a perceptible way, eyes.Close() will throw a DiffsFoundException which includes a URL that points to a detailed report where you can see the detected differences and take appropriate actions such as reporting bugs, updating the baseline and more.

-property.
+Before running the test, make sure to set the API key that identifies your account in the environment variable APPLITOOLS_API_KEY or directly assign it to the eyes.api_key property.
 You can find your API key under the user menu located at the right hand side of the test manager toolbar.
 If you don't yet have an account create it now to obtain your key.

 namespace Applitools